jumhuur/jumhuur/README.md

 ## 👋 Hey there!
 Welcome to my GitHub

-I'm a passionate full-stack web developer who loves building fast, modern, and user-friendly web applications.
+I'm a Full Stack Engineer | Coding Mentor who loves building fast, modern, and user-friendly web applications.
 Whether it's the frontend magic or the backend logic — I enjoy turning ideas into scalable products.

 ---